Cydectin (topical moxidectin)

 Do not use on youngstock or very thin/malnourished horses

-Do not turn the horse out in direct sun after application, because of the oily nature of the liquid
+Do not turn the horse out in direct sun for 48 hours after application, because of the oily nature of the liquid

 Do I have to stable my horse after application?

-Only until it has dried onto the leg
+Only until it has dried onto the leg, or if the weather is rainy or sunny.

 How long after application can I wash the legs?